subedigaurav/dct-image-steganography/readme.md

 ### Pre-requisites
 1. <b>MySQL Server</b>

-    The confuguration of MySQL DB is:
+    The confuguration of MySQL Server is:
     ```mysql
     server: localhost
     port: 3306